snipsco/snips-nlu-metrics/README.rst

 * ``compute_train_test_metrics`` to compute `train/test`_ metrics
 * ``compute_cross_val_metrics`` to compute `cross-validation`_ metrics

-The metrics output provides detailed information about `precision, recall and f1 scores`_ of intent classification and entity extraction, as well as a parsing errors report.
+The metrics output (json) provides detailed information about:

+* `precision, recall and f1 scores`_ of intent classification
+* precision, recall and f1 scores of entity extraction
+* parsing errors
+* `confusion matrix`_

 Examples
 --------

-The Snips NLU metrics library can be used either with Snips NLU or with a custom intent parsing pipeline.
+The Snips NLU metrics library can be used either with `Snips NLU`_ or with a custom intent parsing pipeline.

 ----------------